Crown-Commercial-Service/conclave-cii-api/README.md

 ## Technical documentation

-This is a Ruby on Rails application to provide a central register to identify organisations; suppliers using external identifiers It's only presented as an internal API and doesn't face public users.
+This is a Ruby on Rails application to provide a central register to identify organisations; suppliers using external identifiers It's only presented as an internal API and does not face public users.

 ### Setup instructions
 #### For OSX/macOS version 10.9 or higher